gamenewer/hello-world/README.md

 # hello-world
 test

-hello,i'm a student from china,i am starting to learning the programming.
+hello,I'm a student from china,I am starting to learning the programming.